Indian community of London

-British Indians form the largest ethno-national group in London with a population of around 542,857 or 6.6% of the population.
+British Indians form the largest minority ethno-national group in London with a population of around 656,272 or 7.5% of the population.
 The majority are concentrated in West London, though populations can be found throughout London.

 Demographics

-As at 2011, the Indian population of Greater London was 542,857 or 6.6% of the population, (including those of British Indian ethnic origin).
+As at 2021, the Indian population of Greater London was 656,272 or 7.5% of the population, (including those of British Indian ethnic origin).

 Religious groups

 Hinduism: Some of the largest Hindu temples in Europe, the Shree Swaminarayan Mandir, is located in North West London, London.
-The number of Hindus in London is around 350,000, of which most are of Indian descent, and Hindus compose nearly 64% of Indians in Greater London.
+The number of Hindus in London is around 450,000, of which most are of Indian descent, and Hindus form just over 50% of Indians in Greater London.